Air2air/northworks/public/content/c-baryshnikov.md

 ---
 conversion_date: '2025-08-13'
 converted_from_html: true
-id: c_baryshnikov
+id: c-baryshnikov
 images:
 - height: 140
   src: /images/thm-baryshnikov.jpg
   width: 144
 publication:
-  date: March
+  date: March 17, 2006
-  publisher: critics as
-title: Untitled
+  publisher: ANG Newspapers Classical Music Column
+title: More honors for the amazing Mikhail Baryshnikov
-type: article
+type: interview
 ---

-#### Cheryl North Interviews Mikhail Baryshnikov**

-*ANG Newspapers Classical Music Column - March 17, 2006*, under headline, More honors for the amazing Mikhail Baryshnikov**

 FICTION can seldom outdo the surprises, ironies and plot twists of real life.
 Imagine this unlikely scenario: a member of the military of the former Soviet Union and his wife are stationed in Riga ' the erstwhile capital city of freedom-loving Latvia, the cold, birch-forested country bordering the Baltic Sea.

 In 1948, this Russian-born couple have a son who will someday be awarded The National Medal of Honor of the United States of America.

 Fiction?
-No ' fact.
+No; fact.

 ![](/images/thm-baryshnikov.jpg)